 A.D.A.
 Policy Statement: The Americans with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights protection for persons with disabilities.
 This legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.
-If you believe you have a disability requiring accommodation, please contact Student Disability Services.
+If you believe you have a disability requiring accommodation, please contact the Student Ability Success Center.